freedict/tools/README.md

 You should clone this repository to a path with no spaces and add an environment variable `FREEDICT_TOOLS` to point to this directory.

+A lot of the internal scripts need additional Python libraries.
+To fully make use of them, you should set up a Python virtual environment for that.
+To help you getting started, `make mk_venv` is there to guide you through process and `make mk_venv-help` will explain you why and how you should use `make mk_venv`.

+Hint: If you do not like virtual environments, you are free to set up everything by hand yourself.
+See the file requirements.txt for more details.

-Once done, you can get help on the available actions in any dictory containing a `Makefile` by typing `make help`.
+Once done, you can get help on the available actions in any directory containing a `Makefile` by typing `make help`.

 ### Documentation